 Down the corridor, there are shared toilets and separate showers.
 There don’t seem many but I never had to queue for them so maybe there were enough.

 Breakfast at YHA Boggle Hole

 Breakfast is served in another one of the many social areas they have at YHA Boggle Hole.
 I opt for a full English (breakfast is £6.25 and £3.25 for children) and I’m really impressed.
-Delicious scrambled egg, good quality sausages….
-I can’t stand cheap ones.
-Yes, I’m such a sausage snob!!
+Delicious scrambled egg, good quality sausages… I can’t stand cheap ones.
+Yes, I’m a sausage snob!!
 The only let down is the apple juice, it’s been watered down and tastes like flavoured water.

 There’s also yoghurt, fruit, croissants and cereal.
 As well as tea, coffee and water.

 I have been back home a few weeks now and I have recommended YHA Boggle Hole to several people already!
 It’s the perfect hostel for families, solo travellers and groups.
 I had a wonderful time exploring both directions of the coastal path that leads directly from the hostel.
 Will tell you more about my walks soon!
 Keep following me on social media or sign up for my newsletter.

 Click here for gorgeous photos of North York Moors National Park

 Did you know YHA was a registered charity?

 Youth Hostel Association, known as the YHA is a registered charity.
 I’m embarrassed I didn’t know this.
 And I’ve stayed at a lot of YHAs in my time.
 Well, at least I’ve been supporting a charity all this time!